 Your teacher spent a lot of time creating the assignments.
-Chances are, that your teacher may have used technology to create your assignments for the first time ever.
+The chances are that your teacher may have used technology to create your assignments for the first time.
 Do not make your teacher remind you multiple times – collaborate and complete your assignment on time.

 Do not try to cheat

 If you have to take an exam online, do not cheat.
-Your teacher will probably know, and he/she will definitely conduct an oral examination.
-You do not want to completely fail a subject and learn nothing.
+Your teacher will probably know, and they will definitely conduct an oral examination.
+You do not want to fail a subject and learn nothing completely.
 Now that you are not going to school, you have a bit more time to study.
 Try to study a little every day and take the exam seriously – as if it was conducted in the classroom.

 Mindfulness and being nice are something that we should not forget despite being in a virtual classroom.
 Being compassionate with your classmates will make you feel at ease, as well as them.
 The current situation in the world is not very good, so some of your classmates may be more stressed out than others.
 Try to calm them down and tell them that everything will be all right and do everything to prevent further panic.

 The distance learning classroom can be so much fun if you let go and participate fully.
 Your teacher may present many interesting things, apps, games, and activities.
 Feel free to suggest any activities you would like to do or any app you would like to use.
 You can even present it to the rest of the class.
 Since you will be using digital tools for some time, why not introduce some digital content you like?

 Explore the tools your teachers decided to use by yourself